Cottonseed meal fertilizer, a slow-release fertilizer, widely considered high quality and a dry by-product in the

 NOTE: Always test soil before applying any soil amendments

 In a neglected garden in need of much TLC add between 10 and 12 pounds of cottonseed meal fertilizer per 100 square foot of garden.
 A garden neglected for a long period of time will need as much help as it can get.
 This treatment gives is a good start to building garden soil back to health.

 When you need to grow a green lawn in very unhealthy soil, use 8 to 10 pounds of fertilizer to 100 square feet.
 This needs mixing into the soil well, then leveled, seeded, packed and then watered thoroughly.

 If your lawn is already amazing, just sprinkle the cottonseed meal or a mix of three quarter cottonseed meal and 1 quarter turf grass fertilizer.

 The amounts run around 4-5 pounds per 100 square feet in the spring.
 Apply 3 pounds for mid-summer treatment or the above mentioned mix in a 2 pound and 1/2 pound ratio per 100 square feet.
 Just before winter hits, apply one more treatment of 3-4 pounds of the cottonseed meal per 100 sq. feet for proper root development.

-As noted above do a soil test before adding any type of fertilizer to make sure you give the garden right amounts needed.
+As noted above do a soil test before adding any type of fertilizer to make sure you give the vegetable garden the right amount of nutrients needed.
 Use the above mentioned amounts as a rough guide.

 For the sake of safety and peace of mind, purchase pesticide-free cottonseed meal as cotton sprayed with pesticides may linger in the fertilizer.
 Most of these are GMO’S. A lot of suppliers offer pesticide-free options.